HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

   sql_file=""
 ) }}

 This sure looks like really great news but you should keep in mind this is somewhat biased.
-Most third-parties originate from Google whose servers are considered “green”.
-More generally, many cloud providers are considered “green” but the truth might be slightly more complicated, as explained in our Green Hosting section.
+Most third-parties originate from Google whose servers are considered "green".
+More generally, many cloud providers are considered "green" but the truth might be slightly more complicated, as explained in our Green Hosting section.

 You should look at this year's <a hreflang="en" href="./third-parties">Third-parties chapter</a> for more on all this.